 She is also preceded in death by her parents and grandparents.

-A Celebration of Life will be held on Saturday, January 27, 2017 from 1-4 pm, at Calvary Lutheran Church in Watseka.
+A Memorial Service will be held on Saturday, January 27, 2017 at 1:00 pm, at Calvary Lutheran Church in Watseka, with a Celebration of Life to follow from 2-4 pm.
 Pastor Donald Love will officiate.

 Memorials in Mrs. Long's name can be made to the Martinton Food Pantry, Sunrise Center Animal Rescue in St. Anne, or simply help a child in need.